cvc5/cvc5/docs/api/cpp/kind.rst

 and what kind of each.
-For example, a bit-vector value has kind :cpp:enumerator:`CONST_BITVECTOR <cvc5::api::Kind::CONST_BITVECTOR>`, a first-order constant has kind :cpp:enumerator:`CONSTANT <cvc5::api::Kind::CONSTANT>`, an equality over terms of any sort has kind :cpp:enumerator:`EQUAL <cvc5::api::Kind::EQUAL>`, and a universally
+For example, a bit-vector value has kind :cpp:enumerator:`CONST_BITVECTOR <cvc5::api::Kind::CONST_BITVECTOR>`, a free constant symbol has kind :cpp:enumerator:`CONSTANT <cvc5::api::Kind::CONSTANT>`, an equality over terms of any sort has kind :cpp:enumerator:`EQUAL <cvc5::api::Kind::EQUAL>`, and a universally